jakobzhao/geog595/01_intro/readme.md

 ## Readings

+* Zhao, B., 2022.
+Humanistic GIS: Towards a Research Agenda.
+Annals of the Association of American Geographers

+**Extending reading**

 * Verbeek, P.P., 2001.
 Don Ihde: The Technological Lifeworld.
 In American Philosophy of Technology: The Empirical Turn. (pp. 119-146).
 Indiana University Press.

 * Ash, J., Kitchin, R. and Leszczynski, A., 2018.
 Digital turn, digital geographies?.
 Progress in Human Geography, 42(1), pp.25-43.

-* Travis, C., 2017.
-GeoHumanities, GIScience and Smart City Lifeworld approaches to geography and the new human condition.
-Global and Planetary Change, 156, pp.147-154.

-**Extending reading**

-* Heidegger, M., 1977.
-The question concerning technology (pp. 3-35).
-New York: Harper & Row.

-* Yi-Fu Tuan 1976.
-Humnanistic Geography, Annals of the Association of American Geographers, 66:2, 266-276, DOI: 10.1111/j.1467-8306.1976.tb01089.x

-* Ihde, D. 2010.
-A phenomenology of technics (pp. 134-155).
-Chichester UK: Wiley-Blackwell.

-* Crang, M., 2015.
-The promises and perils of a digital geohumanities. cultural geographies, 22(2), pp.351-360.